-According to the current situation analysis there is: a lack of preparation against disasters such as earthquake, fire etc. and absence of disaster management, Inadequate pre-measures against disasters such as fire and earthquake High level of sensitivity for nature and human oriented risks due to the location of the region on a 1st degree earthquake belt, Lack of accessibility for intervention in case of disasters, Creation of educational and informational programs in cooperation with BEBKA and the governor, infrastructure and urban transformation projects being considered, fire department being strengthened with new premises.
-The objective is: Determination of risks and dangers, implementation of policies in close cooperation with stakeholders.
-The actions defined to achieve this objective; Determination of risks and dangers, detection of insufficiencies, preparation of analysis maps, Preparation of emergency response plans, Expanding plans for accessing residents who live in areas inaccessible by vehicles (Fire Cabinet Project, Placement of Hydrants, etc.).
+The current situation analysis shows: a lack of preparation against disasters such as earthquake, fire etc. and absence of disaster management, Inadequate pre-measures against disasters such as fire and earthquake High level of sensitivity for nature and human oriented risks due to the location of the region on a 1st degree earthquake belt, Lack of accessibility for intervention in case of disasters, Creation of educational and informational programs in cooperation with BEBKA and the governor, infrastructure and urban transformation projects being considered, fire department being strengthened with new premises.

+Objectives determined from this situation analysis: Determination of risks and dangers, implementation of policies in close cooperation with stakeholders.

+Actions determined to meet these objectives: Determination of risks and dangers, detection of insufficiencies, preparation of analysis maps, Preparation of emergency response plans, Expanding plans for accessing residents who live in areas inaccessible by vehicles (Fire Cabinet Project, Placement of Hydrants, etc.).
 Procurement of small vehicles.

-Responsible organizations and institutions for each of the designated actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Directorate of Earthquake Risk Management and Urban Development, Bursa Governor.
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Directorate of Earthquake Risk Management and Urban Development, Bursa Governor.

-Objective B7.2- Ensuring precautionary measures in case of emergency situations of disasters at cultural assets.
+Objective B7.2- Ensuring precautionary measures in case of emergency situations of disasters at cultural assets

-The current situation analysis shows: Risk of loss of cultural assets due to fire and earthquakes and danger of losing the historical texture of the areas surrounding Complexes, Buildings becoming dilapidated and posing danger for various reasons, Presence of plans that could cause danger in terms of conservation and construction, Damp and drainage issues in historical buildings, Visible infrastructure like power and phone lines, Start of "Determining Criteria for Risk Management" project as part of the historical and cultural heritage conservation efforts The objective is: Ensuring precautionary measures in case of emergency situations of disasters at cultural assets.
-The actions defined to achieve this objective; Ensure the provision of interdisciplinary emergency and evacuation plans for historical buildings, Research intervention techniques used internationally with historical monuments, determine forms of intervention, Arrange all forms of disaster awareness training related to earthquakes and disaster prevention, Ensure effective controls to keep the process efficient, Prepare risk maps for infrastructure, Development of projects for the determination of risks and prevention of intense electromagnetic pollution from nearby base stations, transformers, high voltage lines, Do a material analysis as part of a fire risk assessment to calculate the percentage of wooden structures.
+The current situation analysis shows: Risk of loss of cultural assets due to fire and earthquakes and danger of losing the historical texture of the areas surrounding Complexes, Buildings becoming dilapidated and posing danger for various reasons, Presence of plans that could cause danger in terms of conservation and construction, Damp and drainage issues in historical buildings, Visible infrastructure like power and phone lines, Start of "Determining Criteria for Risk Management" project as part of the historical and cultural heritage conservation efforts

+Objectives determined from this situation analysis: Ensuring precautionary measures in case of emergency situations of disasters at cultural assets.

+Actions determined to meet these objectives: Ensure the provision of interdisciplinary emergency and evacuation plans for historical buildings, Research intervention techniques used internationally with historical monuments, determine forms of intervention, Arrange all forms of disaster awareness training related to earthquakes and disaster prevention, Ensure effective controls to keep the process efficient, Prepare risk maps for infrastructure, Development of projects for the determination of risks and prevention of intense electromagnetic pollution from nearby base stations, transformers, high voltage lines, Do a material analysis as part of a fire risk assessment to calculate the percentage of wooden structures.

-Responsible organizations and institutions for each of the designated actions are; Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Survey Projects Directorate, Bursa Governor, AKOM, AYKOME, Bursa Regional Directorate of Foundations, Bursa Cultural Assets Regional Conservation Committee, Bursa Provincial Directorate of Health, Osmangazi Municipality, Yıldırım Municipality, Universities.
+Responsible organizations and institutions for each of the designated actions are: Bursa Site Management (BAB), Bursa Metropolitan Municipality (BBB), Survey Projects Directorate, Bursa Governor, AKOM, AYKOME,

+Bursa Regional Directorate of Foundations, Bursa Cultural Assets Regional Conservation Committee, Bursa Provincial Directorate of Health, Osmangazi Municipality, Yıldırım Municipality, Universities.